KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

     }
     $stringBuilder.ToString()

-Again, this is something that I am reaching out to .net for.
-I don't use it often but it is good to know it is there.
+Again, this is something that I am reaching out to .Net for.
+I don't use it often anymore but it is good to know it is there.

 # Find and Replace Tokens

 That covers it for the stuff built into Powershell.
-While most of this is to limit your need to roll your own, there are times where you may have large template files where you want to replace strings inside.
-Here is an example.
+While most of thease features limit your need to roll your own solution, there are times where you may have large template files where you want to replace strings inside.

 Let us assume you pulled in a template from a file that has a lot of text.

     $letter = Get-Content -Path TemplateLetter.txt -RAW
     $letter = $letter -replace '#FULL_NAME#', 'Kevin Marquette'